Banks to arrange $1.5 billion loan for Egypt to repay foreign energy firms

-CAIRO HSBC, National Bank of Egypt and National Bank of Abu Dhabi will arrange a $1.5 billion (960 million pounds) syndicated loan to Egypt's state oil company in order for the country to pay back foreign energy companies, a statement from the banks said on Friday.
+CAIRO HSBC (HSBA.L), National Bank of Egypt and National Bank of Abu Dhabi will arrange a $1.5 billion syndicated loan to Egypt's state oil company in order for the country to pay back foreign energy companies, a statement from the banks said on Friday.

 Egypt hopes the move will encourage energy firms to boost exploration to help ease the country's worst energy crisis in decades, with consumption rising as production is dropping.